Xinjiang under Qing rule: Kokandi attacks

-The Aksakal was the representative of Kokand posted in Kashgar after China and Kokand signed the treaty ending the conflict.
+The Aksakal was the representative of Kokand posted in Kashgar after the Qing and Kokand signed the treaty ending the conflict.

 The Kokandi supported Jahangir Khoja of the White Mountain faction first launched his attack on the Qing in 1825 and slaughtered Chinese civilians and the tiny Chinese military force as he attacked Kashgar, in addition to killing the Turki Muslim pro-Chinese governor of Kashgar, he took Kashgar in 1826.
 In Ili the Chinese responded by calling up a massive army of northern and eastern steppe nomads and Hui Muslims (Dongans) numbering 80,000 to fight Jahangir.
 Jahangir brought his 50,000 strong army to fight them at Maralbashi, the two armies began the fight by challenging other to a duel in "single combat" between two champions in their armies.
 A Khokandi (Kokandi) who used a rifle and sword was the champion of Jahangir while a Calmac (Kalmyk) archer was the champion of the Chinese, the Calmac killed the Khokandi with an arrow and the two armies then confronted each other in battle, the Chinese army butchering Jahangir's army which tried to flee from the scene.
 Jahangir scrammed and hid out but was turned over to the Chinese by the Kyrgyz and he was tortured and put to death, Yusuf, Jahangir's brother, invaded the Qing in 1830 and besieged Kashgar.
 The Uyghur Muslim Sayyid and Naqshbandi Sufi rebel of the Afaqi suborder, Jahangir Khoja was sliced to death (Lingchi) in 1828 by the Manchus for leading a rebellion against the Qing.
 The Kokandis pulled back and retreated from the siege while Turkis were massacred in the city.
 The Chinese used 3,000 criminals to help crush the "Revolt of the Seven Khojas" broke out in 1846, and the local Turki Muslims refused to help the khojas because the Chinese supporting Muslims had their daughters and wives abducted by the Khojas.
 Wali Khan, who was reputed for his brutality and tyranny, let a rebellion in 185 and began by attacking Kashgar.
 Chinese were massacred and the daughters and wives of the subordinates of the loyalist Turki governor were seized.
 Adolphe Schlagintweit, a German, was executed by beheading by Wali Khan and his head put on display.
 Wali Khan was infamous for his cruelty and if courtiers "raised their eyes" to him he would murder them, when the call to prayer was made by a muezzin and his voice was too loud the muezzin was murdered by Wali Khan.
 A 12,000 strong Chinese army crushed and defeated the 20,000 strong army of Wali Khan in 77 days of combat.
 Wali Khan was abandoned by his "allies" due to his cruelty.
 The Chinese inflicted harsh reprisals upon Wali Khan's forces and had his son and father in law executed in harsh manners.